 “Is it worth turning my rental into a primary residence 1031 exchange, or the other way around?”

 The answer is a resounding YES, and turning your primary residence into a rental can kick start anyone’s real estate investment portfolio.
+Especially if you live in a state like California where properties have appreciated over the past ten years.
 If you are not already familiar with section 121, here’s a refresher.
 It allows you to exempt capital gains on your primary residence.
 Up to $250,000 for single taxpayers and $500,000 for married taxpayers can be completely tax-free gains.

 In this article, we’ll review the rules, timelines, and a couple of examples for your primary residence 1031 exchange.
 We’ll also talk about doing the same thing in reverse – turning a rental property into your primary residence.